-After spending a few days in Ancyra, the Galatian capital (see previous post here), Hadrian continued to travel westward towards the Danube provinces and reached the little town of Juliopolis just inside Bithynia on 11 November.
+After spending a few days in Ancyra, the Galatian capital (see previous post here), Hadrian continued to travel westward towards the Danube provinces.
+He reached the little town of Juliopolis just inside Bithynia on the 11th of November.

 Epigraphic evidence has revealed that Hadrian addressed a missive to Pergamum from Juliopolis, a formal letter of thanks to an association of Pergamene young men (Synod of neoi) who had sent a congratulatory embassy to the emperor (IGR IV 349).
 The envoy sent by the college of the neoi was Claudius Cyrus.
 He met Hadrian at the road station of Juliopolis to offer congratulations on his accession to the throne.
 The emperor dictated a quick reply (Lafoscade De Epistulis 17):